 Ankylosing spondylitis is a type of arthritis.
 It often begins in the area where the spine meets the pelvis and particularly in the sacroiliac joints.
 It causes pain and stiffness and may affect the shape of the spine and mobility.

 Symptoms and physical findings of ankylosing spondylitis (AS) can be present in other parts of the body, as well as structures in close proximity to the spine.
 For instance, in time, the bones in the spine and the chest can fuse together, leading to difficulties moving and breathing.

-The early diagnosis and treatment of ankylosing spondylitis (AS) can reduce the risk of spinal deformity and help people manage the symptoms.
+Early diagnosis and treatment can help manage the symptoms and reduce the risk of spinal deformity and other complications.

-Some of the more common early signs and symptoms of the condition include:
+Some common early signs and symptoms include:

 - pain in the lower back, hips, and buttocks

 - stiffness in the lower back, hips, and buttocks